multycloud/multy-docs/blog/2022-05-30-how-to-build-multi-cloud.md

  </TabItem>
 </Tabs>

-In this example, if you wanted to move this these two resources to `azure` instead, only the `cloud` parameter needs to be changed and the infrastructure will be recreated.
+In this example, if you wanted to move these two resources to `azure` instead, only the `cloud` parameter needs to be changed and the infrastructure will be recreated.

 There are several benefits to this approach: